 Basketball Backcourt Violation

 A backcourt violation is an inclusive term in basketball that covers two more specific violations.
-Not following the eight second rule and the over and back rule are both times when a backcourt violation is called.
+Not following the eight or 10-second rule and the over and back rule are both times when a backcourt violation is called, and the same punishment is given in either instance.

 Eight/Ten Second Rule